ElektraInitiative/PermaplanT/doc/decisions/database_plant_hierarchy.md

 ## Rationale

 Having everything in one table makes maintenance of the database easier:
-  - Attributes of plants, and especially icons, can be defined on any rank level.
+Attributes of plants, and especially icons, can be defined on any rank level.
-  - Some species cannot be planted, which makes the separation of concrete plants and taxonomy ranks vague vague.

 We need a unique name (across all entries) for updates.
 We call it unique name (and not scientific or Latin) because cultivar: